visgl/math.gl/docs/modules/dggs-s2/README.md

 import {} from '@math.gl/dggs-s2';
 ```

+### S2 Cell Format

+S2 cells are identified by a 64&nbsp;bit index.
+The three most significant bits
+encode the cube face, followed by 60&nbsp;bits that encode the cell's position on
+the Hilbert curve.
+The least significant bit is always set and trailing zero
+bits indicate the level of the cell.
+When written in hexadecimal the trailing
+zeros are stripped; this representation is commonly referred to as the **S2
+token**.

 ## Attribution

 This module is a fork of a subset of the s2-geometry module under ISC License (ISC)